Leonora-cat/NER_CN_CRF/README.md

 uses BIO mode to tag the dataset

-uses CRF to do the Named Entity Recognization(NER) job
+uses CRF to do the Named Entity Recognition(NER) job

 ### Result